MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

   > [!NOTE]
   > `mdatp --health` will be replaced with `mdatp health` in a future product update.

-- Fixed a bug where automatic sample submission wasn't marked as managed in the user interface.
+- Resolved an issue where automatic sample submission wasn't marked as managed in the user interface.
 - Added new settings for controlling the retention of items in the antivirus scan history.
 You can now [specify the number of days to retain items in the scan history](mac-preferences.md#antivirus-scan-history-retention-in-days) and [specify the maximum number of items in the scan history](mac-preferences.md#maximum-number-of-items-in-the-antivirus-scan-history).
 - Product improvements